KkeipertCelver/celverapi/README.md

 ## How to use

-In this example we are going to use a DataFrame from 4 diferent grocery stores.
+In this example we are going to use a DataFrame from 4 different grocery stores.
 The idea is to Forecast various models, from every single store, simultaneously

 ```python